After Roaccutane for 6 months.

 How to take Roaccutane, (Oratane, Acnetane, Acnetret)?

-Roaccutane is best aborbed with a fatty meal.
+Roaccutane is best absorbed in a fatty medium.
 It is therefore best to take it with food.
+A normal balanced diet usually contains enough fat (along with carbohydrate and protein) to aid in absorption of the medication.

 What is the duration of treatment?